dtcristo/virtucane/README.md

 -----------------------
 The easiest way to install on Mac OS X is to use [Homebrew](http://mxcl.github.com/homebrew/).

 Install Homebrew.
-See the Homebrew [Installation Guide](https://github.com/mxcl/homebrew/wiki/installation) for more info.
+See the Homebrew [Installation](https://github.com/mxcl/homebrew/wiki/installation) for more info.

 	/usr/bin/ruby -e "$(curl -fsSL https://raw.github.com/gist/323731)"